Full Lovecraft Country Trailer Released: The Call Is Coming From Cthulhu

 While the official Comic-Con panel isn’t until Saturday afternoon, HBO released the first full trailer for Lovecraft Country on Friday.
 And while it’s still probably mostly incomprehensible if you haven’t read the book, there are some tentacled hints.
 To be more specific, yes–that appears to be Cthulhu Thee Monster (or a reasonable facsimile) in the clip.
 Let’s check it out.

-But First, a Refresher on Lovecraft Country
+But First, A Refresher On Lovecraft Country

 image via HBO

-In case you missed our coverage of the first teaser trailer, here’s what you need to know.
+In case you missed our coverage of the Lovecraft Country teaser trailer, here’s what you need to know.
 Lovecraft Country, based on Matt Ruff’s book, is an upcoming series produced by Jordan Peele and JJ Abrams.
 Atticus Black (Jonathan Majors), a Korean War vet, returns to Chicago from a brief sojourn in the South.
 He’s not there for long, though, before his dad, Montrose (Michael K. Williams) disappears.
 The only clue is a note he left, referring to his quest to ferret out his late wife’s ancestry.

 Sci-fi fan Atticus misreads it at first, thinking his dad wrote that he was going to “Arkham,” which unnerves Atticus, because that’s Lovecraft Country.
 However, his uncle George (Courtney B. Vance) points out that it actually says “Ardham,” a small town in Massachusetts.
 That’s still Lovecraft Country, though.
 So Atticus, George, and their friend Leticia (Jurnee Smollett) set off to find Montrose, a journey that will take them across America while Jim Crow still rules.
 Also, there might be aaahh!!!, real monsters.